-1550s, endearing name for a female pet or a mistress; originally a familiar form of fem. proper name Dorothy (q.v.).
+1550s, Doll, an endearing name for a female pet or a mistress, from the familiar form of the fem. proper name Dorothy (q.v.).
 The -l- for -r- substitution in nicknames is common in English: compare Hal for Harold, Moll for Mary, Sally for Sarah, etc.

-1867, "to pet, indulge," from doll (n.).
+1867, in dialect, "to pet, indulge" (a child), from doll (n.).
 Usually with up.
-Meaning "to dress up" is from 1906, American English.
+Meaning "to dress (up)" is by 1906, American English.
 Related: Dolled; dolling.